 Louise serves as a Non-Executive Drirector and adviser to a number of Boards.
 She is passionate about developing the north east and ensuring accessible and inclusive benefit for all.
 She supports elder care and the John’s Campaign which welcomes input and presence of carers.
 She is keen to be involved in the challenge of implementing the NHS long term plan.
 Louise previously worked at Freeman Hospital, where she was a published author of research in cardiology.

 Simon is passionate about creating and sustaining a positive working environment for all our staff and is committed to high quality patent care.
 He has been a Registered Nurse for over twenty years serving across Sunderland, South Tyneside and Gateshead and has many years’ experience of supporting staff who have found themselves facing a variety of challenging situations.

 Lindsey is a Patient Flow Manager and Night Matron.
-She believes that to deliver exceptional care, staff need to be treated exceptionally and listened to.
+She believes that to deliver exceptional care, staff need to be treated exceptionally well and listened to.
 She appreciates the challenges facing staff who work hard to deliver excellent care to our patients and their families.
-Lindsey has been a Registered Nurse for 18 years, with a background in acute medicine, education and training, and practice development.
+Lindsey has been a Registered Nurse for 18 years with a background in acute medicine, education and training, and practice development.